 Listen to the Show

 Read the Show Notes

-[00:18] –Co-hosts Jeff Cobb and Celisa Steele preview what they will discuss the topic of reflection since this is the 25th episode in the Leading Learning podcast series.
+[00:18] –A preview of what will be covered in this episode where co-hosts Jeff Cobb and Celisa Steele discuss the topic of reflection since this is the 25th episode in the Leading Learning podcast series.

 [00:48] – A reminder to check out the upcoming Leading Learning event, Learning • Technology • Design (LTD) to be held May 18-19, 2016 in Arlington, VA.
 The event is designed specifically to help professionals in the business of continuing education and professional development find new and better ways to engage learners and create lasting impact through the effective use of technology.

 [02:05] – Jeff expresses what an important milestone this is as the 25th episode of the podcast series (and the most episodes he’s ever done).
 He begins the discussion about reflection as something that isn’t often practiced as often as it should be.
 He references the research of Donald Schön and says that the ability to reflect both on action and in action is a key element that distinguishes both the best learners and the best leaders.